seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   zone by this computation and names it in the appendix; **it may not refuse a zone that passes, and it may not publish one that does not.** The printed number stays the seven-day one (§2) — the test is the section's window, the display is unchanged.
+  **A trade zone that fails the seven-day test and passes the fourteen-day one is not refused: it is the PRE-PLANNED entry and is published as a `СОЗРЕВАЕТ` item**, its trigger the zone's near edge (below).
+A pullback the week cannot reach and the fortnight can is the plan for a trend that has just run; refused, it would hide exactly the coins a rising list is led by.
 - **A level carried in state is re-verified against live price before reuse.** If price has left the zone, the recommendation is withdrawn by name in the first line («снимаю X — цена ушла на +N%») before anything else.